 Healthy babies placed to sleep on the back are less likely to choke on vomit than tummy sleeping babies.
-In fact, sleeping the baby on the back actually provides airway protection.
+In fact, sleeping baby on the back actually provides airway protection.

 Some babies, with rare medical conditions, might have to sleep on the tummy or side but only do this if the baby’s medical practitioner advises to do so in writing.

-2. Sleep the baby with face uncovered
+2. Sleep baby with head and face uncovered

-3. Avoid exposing the baby to tobacco smoke before birth and after.
+3. Keep baby smoke free before birth and after

 If you want to quit smoking and you’re not finding it easy, ask for help.
-Call the Quit line on 131 848 or ask your doctor, midwife or child health nurse for information and advice.
+Call the Quitline on 13 7848 or ask your doctor, midwife or child health nurse for information and advice.